QAInsights/Performance-Engineering-Questions/README.md

  - Who are all the end users?
  - End users demographics
- - End users device preferences.
+ - End users device preferences
- - End users network preferences.
+ - End users network preferences
+ - End users broswer preferences

 ### SLAs, SLOs and all about numbers

  - What are all the SLAs and SLOs?
  - How many users/transactions need to be injected?
  - Acceptable SLAs:
     - Response time
     - Throughput
     - CPU
     - Memory
     - Garbage Collection
     - Disk
     - Network
+ - What is the network virtualization distribution?

 ### Test data